camunda-community-hub/bpmn-driven-testing/README.md

 A developer can solely focus on the actual implementation!

 ## Features
-- Visual test case selection with
+- Visual test case selection
+- Automatic path finding with
   - Support for embedded sub processes
   - Support for boundary events
   - BPMN collaborations with one expanded participant